 ALSO READNew Zealand, New Caledonia qualify for FIFA U-17 World Cup New Pentagon chief to visit Japan, South Korea next month Hockey Junior WC 2016: Germany reach quarters post narrow win over New Zealand Coe says sport must innovate, backs new Bolt event New Zealand drops new study visas for Indian student

+Her body was recovered at around midnight.
+The rescued persons were accommodated at Army transit camps and provided with medical assistance, the official said.
+The blizzard hit Ahirgarh, Sela and Nuranang in West Kameng district and affected traffic on the road from Tezpur to Tawang.
 The road had about 2-3 feet of snow and was opened for traffic today by the Border Roads Organisation.
 The rescue operation was carried out by troops of the Blazing Sword Division.